Gabrielparizet/Comfy_Studio/README.md

 <h2>Project Overview</h2>

 <p>
-    <strong>Comfy Studio</strong> is a second-hand furniture webstore developed from scratch in a group of ten classmates.
+    <strong>Comfy Studio</strong> is a second-hand furnitures webstore developed from scratch in a group of ten classmates.
     <br>
     Spread over two weeks, our group was divided in two, with one half working on the back-end, while the other worked on the front, before exchanging roles during the second week.
 </p>